-MDD partners with NYC elementary schools to provide a transformative educational program.
-MDD’s commitment to measurable student outcomes has resulted in the following studies and findings.
+MDD partners with NYC elementary schools to provide a transformative learning experience fort under-resourced New York City public elementary school students.
+MDD’s commitment to measurable student outcomes has resulted in the following scientific studies and findings.

 Johns Hopkins University

-Roisin P. Corcoran, PhD’s 2018 peer-reviewed study found that MDD’s Partnerships in Literacy Program is “evidence-based.”
-Students’ 4th grade NYS Reading Assessment English Language Arts (ELA) scores rose a “statically significant” amount after they completed MDD’s 16-week dance and literacy program.
+Roisin P. Corcoran, PhD’s 2018 peer-reviewed evaluation and research found that MDD’s Partnerships in Literacy through Dance & Creativity© program is “evidence-based.”
+Students’ 4th grade NYS Reading Assessment English Language Arts (ELA) scores rose a “statically significant” amount after they completed MDD’s innovative 16-week dance and literacy program.